Gizra/Gizra-Way-Book/views.md

 The Taxonomy module allows us to classify content.
 All we need to do is create a vocabulary and provide terms in it.
 The terms structure can be flat, or hierarchical with parents and children.

-For example, let's assume our blog is about movies, and we want to classify the content by movie categories like: Action, Drama, Comedy, etc.
+For example, let's assume our blog is about movies, and we want to classify the content by movies categories like: Action, Drama, Comedy, etc.

-Go to `admin/structure/taxonomy/add` and create a new vocabulary called `Movie categories` with some terms.
+Go to `admin/structure/taxonomy/add` and create a new vocabulary called `Movies categories` with some terms.

-Now we need to connect between the content type `Blog` and the vocabulary `Movie categories` so we can classify the nodes (Blog posts) with the terms (Movie categories).
+Now we need to connect between the content type `Blog` and the vocabulary `Movies categories` so we can classify the nodes (Blog posts) with the terms (Movies categories).

-We know the entity `Blog` and the entity `Movie categories` has a relationship, but what refers to what?
+We know the entity `Blog` and the entity `Movies categories` has a relationship, but what refers to what?
 Let's ask the million question.
 If you don't know what this is, please read [How to approach a new task](https://www.thegizraway.com/approach_data_structure_task.html).

 Question 1: Can one category classify more than one blog post?
 Yes.